This article has links to products and services we love, which we may make commission from.

 Not sure what to try?
 Order a beer flight at Fierce Bar.

-You will receive four 1/3 measures of core range beers from Fierce Brewery as well as information from the staff about each beer style and its tasting notes.
+You will receive four 1/3 measures of core range beers from Fierce Brewery and information from the staff about each beer style and its tasting notes.

 What better way to get to know beer than through how it is made, Innis and Gunn taproom offer a lesson in brewing through their ‘Hop to It- Brew School’.